DonHaul/Rvidere/README.md

 <br>

-Rvidere is a 4 camera RGB-D network system, that uses ROS, to transmit their RGB and Depth images into a server, for further usage.
+Rvidere is a 4 camera RGB-D network system, that uses ROS, to transmit their RGB and Depth images into a Server.
+It uses Upboards and the Intel®RealSense™ 3D Camera ZR300